 - External Extensions

-NOTE: When Extensions are modified, please be patient while they are deployed.
-It can sometimes take a minute for the changes to the code to update.
+Note: When Extensions are modified, please be patient while they are deployed.
+It can take a few minutes for the changes to the code to update.

 User Guide: Extension Creation